dkandalov/limited-wip/README.md

 At [FFS tech conf 2018](https://ffstechconf.org) Limbo was mentioned and [test && commit || revert](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) sounded like a great fit for the plugin so I had to implement it.

+I hope there will be more components in the future.
+If you have an idea, please feel free to great github issue or tweet to [me](https://twitter.com/dmitrykandalov).